Plumbing Permits: When Required, How to Apply & What It Costs

 Do I need a permit to replace a water heater myself?

 In most U.S. jurisdictions, yes.
-Replacing a water heater requires a permit even if you're doing it yourself, because the permit ensures the connections to gas, electricity, or water meet current safety codes.
+Replacing a water heater requires a permit even if you're doing it yourself, because the permit ensures the connections to gas, electricity, or water meet current safety codes including venting, T&P relief discharge, expansion tanks, and seismic strapping where applicable.
 Some areas also require that a licensed plumber perform or supervise the replacement.
 Always check with your local building department before proceeding.

 What happens if I sell my house with unpermitted plumbing work?

-You are generally required to disclose unpermitted work to potential buyers.
+You are generally required to disclose unpermitted work to potential buyers as a material fact.
 If it's discovered during inspection, buyers can demand you fix it, reduce the sale price, or back out of the deal entirely.
 In some cases, sellers have faced legal action after closing if they failed to disclose known unpermitted improvements.

 Can I get a retroactive permit for plumbing work already done?

 In many jurisdictions, yes, you can apply for an "as-built" or retroactive permit.
 However, an inspector will typically require access to the completed work, which may mean opening walls.
-You'll also pay the original permit fee plus penalties (often 2x to 3x the normal fee).
+You'll also pay the original permit fee plus investigation fees that are often 2 to 3 times the normal cost.
 It's almost always cheaper and simpler to get the permit before the work is done.

 How much does a plumbing permit typically cost in 2026?